navyadeshmukh/Pose-Generation-GANs/README.md

 ## Objective

-The objective of this project is to implement the **Deformable Generative Adversarial Network (GAN)** architecture proposed by Siarohin et al. for synthesizing person images conditioned on a specific target pose.
+The objective of this project is to implement the **Deformable Generative Adversarial Network (GAN)** architecture proposed in the Research Paper *arXiv preprint arXiv:1905.00007* by Siarohin et al. for synthesizing person images conditioned on a specific target pose.

 Specifically, given a **source image ($X_a$)** of a person and a **target pose map ($H_b$)**, the model is intended to generate a new, realistic image ($\hat{X}_b$) of that person in the novel pose while preserving the appearance details from $X_a$.

 ---

 ## Approach & Implementation Milestones

-This project built upon foundational knowledge and culminated in the implementation of the pose-guided architecture, taking heavy reference from the work of Aliaksandr Siarohin et al.
+This project built upon fundamental Machine Learning and Deep Learning concepts, culminating in the final PoseGAN architecture.

 ### 1. Foundational Deep Learning
 * Learned basic concepts of Neural Networks, Machine Learning, optimizers, and hyperparameter tuning.